State Policy Network

 Caesar Rodney Institute: Passing Federal Legislation that Allows the Recycling of Used Nuclear Fuel Rods

 The Caesar Rodney Institute promoted federal legislation to recycle used nuclear fuel rods.
 These rods still contain 90% of their potential energy and recycling the current stockpile could power the entire US electric grid for one hundred years while reducing waste by 95%.
-Working with US Senator Carper and staff, Caesar Rodney added a recycling amendment to his bill designed to speed up nuclear power plant permit approvals.
+Working with US Senator Carper (Chairman of the U.S. Senate Committee on Environment & Public Works) and staff, Caesar Rodney added a recycling amendment to his bill designed to speed up nuclear power plant permit approvals.
 The bill passed with large bipartisan support.

-Caesar Rodney then began meeting with House Energy & Natural Resources Committee Vice-Chair Rep. Byron Donalds and his staff.
+Caesar Rodney then began meeting with Rep. Byron Donalds (member of the US Committee on Oversight and Accountability subcommittee and member of the Economic Growth, Energy Policy, and Regulatory Affairs) and his staff.
 Their efforts were rewarded when the US House incorporated their amendment into the Atomic Energy Advancement Act, passing with overwhelming support, tallying 365 to 36 this February.
 A reconciliation bill will add funding from the “Nuclear Waste Fund,” establish a dedicated agency or corporation for this endeavor, and set a target of achieving commercial-ready technical success by 2030.

 This reform opens the door to solving the nuclear waste problem and providing a new clean reliable power source.